tacman/msgphp/docs/ddd/identifiers.md

 # Identifiers

 An identifier is a domain value object and is bound to `MsgPhp\Domain\DomainIdInterface`.
-It's used to identity domain objects, i.e. entities.
+It's used to identify domain objects, i.e. entities.

 ## Implementations